Preview: The games we played (outside): 15 old-school outdoor games for kids straight from YOUR OWN childhood!

 Remember the good old days when we used to play outside all day and night?
-Tag, red rover, mother-may-I…. all those outdoor games for kids that didn’t require toys.
-Reminiscing about all of those fun summer night is such a great way to bond with your kids and tell them old stories about your childhood.
+Tag, red rover, mother-may-I…. all those outside games for kids that didn’t require toys.
+Reminiscing about all of those fun summer nights is such a great way to bond with your kids and tell them old stories about your childhood.
 You can even get out in the yard and teach them some of the games kids have been playing for generations!

 As a kid, I can recall playing outside from breakfast until well after sundown.
 It took at least four warnings of “you’re grounded if you don’t get in this house NOW” before my siblings and I would begrudgingly go inside.

 I remember moving into a new house when I was about five.
 On move-in day all the neighborhood kids came to play in our yard.
 I thought it was the best day of my life.
 It felt like 100 kids came to run and play with just me.
 (In reality, it was more like 10 kids and I was really young so they were probably playing “around” me rather than “with” me- but I felt like a celebrity!).